wso2/docs-mi/en/docs/reference/connectors/fhir-connector/fhir-connector-example.md

 To know further information about these operations please refer this link.

-> **Note**: If no ID element is provided, or the value is wrong, the server responds with a HTTP 400 error code and provides an operation outcome identifying the issue.
+> **Note**: If the ID element is not provided, or the value is wrong, the server responds with a HTTP 400 error code and provides an operation outcome identifying the issue.

 Before you start configuring the FHIR connector, you also need to download the relevant integration runtime of WSO2, and we refer to that location as `<PRODUCT_HOME>`.